California Motor Company

 The California Motor Company was founded in San Francisco to produce the motorcycle created by Roy C. Marks formerly of Toledo, Ohio.
 The 1896 Marks Motorcycle was the first motorcycle made in the United States.

 History

 Roy C. Marks, formerly of Toledo, Ohio, created the first moto bicycle in the United States in 1896 in San Francisco.
 In 1901 the California Motor Company was created for the purpose of manufacturing the Marks design of motorcycle.
 Founder were Lewis Bill - President, J. W. Leavitt - Vice President, and J.F.
 Bill - Secretary and Treasurer.

 Two patents were issued to Marks.
-On 30 September 1902, patent 710,329 Explosive Engine for Motor-Vehicles (which had been filed on September 7, 1901) was granted.
-And also patent 710,330 Carbureter for Explosive-Engines (January 2, 1902).
+On 30 September 1902, patent 710,329 Explosive Engine for Motor-Vehicles (which had been filed on September 7, 1901) was granted, and patent 710,330 Carbureter for Explosive-Engines (January 2, 1902).

 First US-made motorcycle

 The 1896 Marks which had an engine copied from the De Dion-Bouton design, was the first motorcycle manufactured in the USA.